-The investigation workbook continues to be a challenging component for many students.
-In part, this is due to the nature of the IWB in that is seeks to serve two masters.
-On one hand, it seeks to support and provide evidence that address aspects of the Part A studio work markbands, but on the other hand, the IWB has its own set of marking criteria in the form of the Part B investigation workbook descriptors.
-Throughout the life of this course, students have had to choose their strongest 15 - 20 (SLA), 25-30 (HLA and SLB) or 30 - 40 (HLB) workbook pages that best show their achievement against the Part B investigation workbook markband descriptors, whilst at the same time, evidencing aspects of the studio work assessment that might not be readily observable in the studio pieces alone.
-Getting the balance right is part of the nature of the task.
+The investigation workbook seemed, once more, to be a challenging component for many students.
+In part, this is due to the nature of the IWB in that it seeks to serve two masters.
+On one hand, it seeks to support and provide evidence that addresses aspects of the Part A studio work markbands, but on the other hand, the IWB has its own set of marking criteria in the form of the Part B investigation workbook descriptors.
+Throughout the life of this course, students had to choose their strongest 15-20 (SLA), 25-30 (HLA and SLB), or 30-40 (HLB)